EnriFort/MSc-Cybersecurity/Ethical Hacking/ethLabNote.md

 It is a versatile network tool similar to Netcat, but with expanded functionality and capabilities.
 It allows for bidirectional data transfer between two endpoints over various types of connections, including TCP, UDP, Unix sockets, SSL/TLS (making it an excellent tool for encrypted shells).

 ### LotL (Living Off the land) - bash
-When you don't have nc or socat on the victim box you can leverage legitimate tools or built-in functionalities of an operating system or software.
+When you don't have `nc` or `socat` on the victim box you can leverage legitimate tools or built-in functionalities of an operating system or software.

 ### Metasploit shell
 It has two type of payloads (shell are payloads):
 - **Inline** (stageless): the payload is self-contained in the exploit code, without any need for additional stages or components to be downloaded or executed on the target system (to minimize network activity);
 - **Staged**: the payload is delivered in multiple staged.
-For example the payload creates the staging platform --> allocate enough memory to hold the desired payload --> obtain the rest of the payload --> execute the payload.
+For example the payload creates the staging platform &rarr; allocate enough memory to hold the desired payload &rarr; obtain the rest of the payload &rarr; execute the payload.

 ### Web Shells
 They are shells delivered by exploiting vulnerabilities in web applications and , less commonly, by leveraging vulnerability in web servers.